rtyler/brokenco.de/_posts/2019-10-03-kanikosan.md

-a pod with Docker-in-Docker and a Docker client container](https://gist.github.com/rtyler/14a43e3c2c21d876d3f6315b1e82bc25), the `Jenkinsfile` can be _fairly_ simple for building a container but certainly not as simple as a plain `sh 'docker build rofl:copter'.
+a pod with Docker-in-Docker and a Docker client container](https://gist.github.com/rtyler/14a43e3c2c21d876d3f6315b1e82bc25), the `Jenkinsfile` can be _fairly_ simple for building a container but certainly not as simple as a plain `sh 'docker build rofl:copter'`.
 With the linked configuration above, our pipelines would typically have an explicit stage which would build Docker containers: